sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/users.rst

 Overview
 ---------

-The User REST API's allow you to get all information about user.
+The User REST API's allow you to get all the information about user and perform create,delete operations too.

 Below are the various User API's available in Fire Insights.